jenniferlu717/Bracken/README.md

 # Installation

+To install:
-To install simply copy or link the scripts in `src/` to a folder on your PATH.
+1. copy or link the scripts in `src/` to a folder on your PATH.
+2. run the following command: `cd src/ && make`

 # Running Bracken

 If you run Kraken using one of the pre-built MiniKraken databases you can find corresponding Bracken databases [here](https://ccb.jhu.edu/software/bracken/).